tjheslin1/sunday-arcana-recruitment/doc.md

 # Follower adventures

-Followers might be encouraged to devote their time to trade, selling magic items aquired by the player, or huntting down a desired artifact; prayer at a local temple, in service to your shared diety; study, at an office established by the player or a university; or any other time consuming task that the player has convinced them is a worthy endeavour.
+Followers might be encouraged to devote their time to trade, selling magic items aquired by the player, or hunting down a desired artifact; prayer at a local temple, in service to your shared diety; study, at an office established by the player or a university; or any other task that the player has deemed a worthy endeavour for them.

 Followers not dedicated to a task such as these, will likely spend their time adventuring.
 Their quests typically asigned by the player they follow and aligned with their goals.